leeyandan/learngit/readme.txt

-git is a version control tool.
-I am learning how to use git.
+git is a version control tool. you are learning how to use git.